How to Grow Your Own Florist-Quality Amaryllis

 If you visit a high end floral shop during the winter months, it's likely you'll see lots of amaryllis.
-Floral designers love these big-blooming flower bulbs, because the blossoms are bold, elegant and long-lasting.
-As amaryllis becomes an increasingly popular cut flower, breeders and commercial producers have been quick to seize the opportunity.
+Floral designers love using these oversize blooms because they are bold, elegant and long-lasting.
+As amaryllis becomes an increasingly popular cut flower, breeders and commercial producers have been quick to jump on the opportunity.
 This has resulted in a flurry of hybridizing and an extraordinary range of exciting new flower styles and colors.

 Why not hop on this trend yourself?
-It's easy to grow amaryllis bulbs at home and have your own supply of fresh-cut winter flowers!
+It's easy to grow amaryllis bulbs at home and produce your own supply of fresh-cut winter flowers!

 #1 Amaryllis flowers last just as long (or even longer) in a vase as they do when still attached to the bulb.

 #2 Cutting stems before they bloom helps the bulb conserve energy for future flowers.

 #3 Amaryllis flowers are top-heavy and when they're in bloom, it can be hard to keep the pot upright.